DeutschEnglish |

 The Craft of Place.
 Mork-Ulnes Architects

-The Craft of Place is Mork-Ulnes Architects’ first monograph.
+Combining Scandinavian practicality and a Californian can-do spirit of innovation: the methods, buildings, and projects of Mork-Ulnes Architects.
 In a reflective manner structured around themes of materials, traditions, sustainability, scale, and light, this work explores the firm’s approach to integrating architecture within diverse environments.
 The book delves into their method of balancing object and landscape, an approach rooted in the distinct cultural topographies of California and Norway, discussing as well the influence of local vernacular and materials.

 The beautifully designed and lavishly illustrated volume showcases Mork-Ulnes Architects’ dedication to detail, context, and the evolution of their architecture through the interplay of tradition and innovation.

-Edited by Casper Mork-Ulnes
+Book edited by Casper Mork-Ulnes

 @caspermorkulnes @morkulnesarchitects